 The global tourism industry is based on interactions with other people and this is especially so on Cape Breton Island where a spirit of hospitality is in our DNA.
 We love to welcome visitors, but public safety is paramount at this time.
 As a result, we want to provide you with factual and up-to-date information about the situation on Cape Breton Island.

-We now have 207 confirmed or presumptive cases of COVID-19 in Nova Scotia.
+We now have had 1,056 confirmed cases of COVID-19 in Nova Scotia.
 The Public Health Agency of Canada (PHAC) is actively monitoring the current outbreak and working with the World Health Organization and other international partners.

 Canada is barring entry to all travellers who are not Canadian citizens or permanent residents.
 No one who is displaying symptoms will be permitted to board a flight to Canada, and air operators will be required to complete a basic health assessment of every passenger based on guidelines from the Public Health Agency of Canada.